Aaron-Bopp/TIM/40_Evergreens/Growing up is being able to articulate the hope more than the hopelessness.md

 #### [[Growing up is being able to articulate the hope more than the hopelessness]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+When you are young, you don't know when to expect change to come.
+You feel like it has been long.
+When you are older you realize that change will come, whether you like it or not, you just have to be ready to take advantage of it when it does.
 #TO/PONDER/ME
 Age gives you perspective.
 Changing systemic problems takes generations.
 You have to have [[hope]] for future generations.
 But how does this interact with [[Knowledge of an unjust world is painful]]
+#TO/TEND/GRAFT
 - [[Hope is not optimism it is a practice for producing change]]
 - [[Realism must acknowledge optimism's existence and effectiveness]]
 - [[You can't blame people for failing to rise above their circumstances]]